gelono/team_users/README.md

 Project "Teams and Participants".

 This is a REST API implementation using Django.
 API documentation is available at localhost:8000/swagger.
 The application has two main endpoints: /teams and /participants.
 Access rights are implemented here - all CRUD actions are available to the admin.
 An authorized user can only read information.
+You can authenticate using a Token or Basic Authentication.

 The postgres database is used with USE_POSTGRES=True as variable environment and otherwise database is sqlite.
 There are two main entities in the database - Team and Participant.
 There is a one-to-many relationship between them.
 Participant is necessarily tied to Team.
 In turn, a Team may not have participants.